 The Barracuda Application Server includes the Barracuda Web Server.

-The Barracuda Web Server is an industrial-strength, small embeddable web server engine that is optimized for compact, deeply embedded devices.
+The Barracuda Web Server is a small embedded web server library.
+The embedded web server engine is optimized for compact, deeply embedded devices.
 When embedded in remote-monitoring and control-management applications, Barracuda Web Server manages secure HTTP connections for Machine-to-Machine (M2M) communication and Human-to-Machine (H2M) interfaces.
 With C/C++ Server Pages (CSP) included, this fast, small web server delivers dynamic web applications, enabling live updating of secure data by authenticated connection.

 The figure below shows how the Barracuda Web Server is typically used within the Application Server framework and the Lua Server Pages (LSP).
 Web applications can be designed in both CSP and LSP, but LSP reduces both development time and Total Cost of Ownership (TCO).